-This guide has been developed in the context of the project "Marine litter and microplastics: promoting the environmentally sound management of plastic waste and achieving the prevention and minimization of the generation of plastic waste", which is being implemented in Sri Lanka and Ghana, and also features global activities.
-The BRS-Norad-1 project has been facilitated by the Secretariat of the Basel, Rotterdam and Stockholm (BRS) Conventions and financed by the Norwegian Agency for Development Cooperation (Norad) with additional funding provided by the Government of the Netherlands.
-Activities in Sri Lanka have been implemented in cooperation with the Ministry of Environment, the Institute for Global Environmental Studies, the Human and Environment Link Progressive Organization and other partners.
+This guide has been developed by the IGES Centre Collaborating with UNEP on Environmental Technologies (CCET), the Ministry of Environment, Sri Lanka, the Secretariat of the Basel, Rotterdam and Stockholm Conventions (BRS Secretariat) and HELP-O, a local non-governmental organization (NGO).
+It is implemented as part of an umbrella project entitled "Marine litter and microplastics: promoting the environmentally sound management of plastic waste and achieving the prevention and minimization of the generation of plastic waste' (BRS-Norad-1), which is being implemented in Sri Lanka and Ghana, and also features global activities.
+The BRS-Norad-1 project is facilitated by the BRS Secretariat and financed by the Norwegian Agency for Development Cooperation (Norad) with additional funding provided by the Government of the Netherlands.